The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 - Kids must rest after surgery.

-- They need to stay at home until treatment with pain pills isn’t needed.
+- They need to stay at home until treatment with pain pills isn’t required.

-- It may take up to 6 months or more for your kid to go back to the normal daily activities.
+- It may take up to 6 months or more for your kid to return to normal daily activities.

 - Take all medicines for pain control.